Fireside chat: Rethinking the Semantic Layer | June 16

 AI for Distributed Systems Design: Scalable Cloud Optimization Through Repeated LLMs Sampling And Simulators

-Accepted at AAAI 26
+Presented at AAAI 26

 Jacopo Tagliabue